 Has your project revolutionized from a minimum viable product (MVP) to the scaled version with pro features?
 Changes may be pretty frightening or stressful for you as a business owner or CTO.
 They may result in a waste of time and difficulties for new developers in adopting a project.
 Maybe, you already feel you should switch to a new development team though the work on your project is not over.

-Keep on reading this new post by Intellisoft to identify when and how to change a development team to ensure an easy and smooth transition.
+Keep reading this new post by Intellisoft to identify when and how to change a development team to ensure an easy and smooth transition.

 Table of Contents